straiforos/express-manifest/README.md

 # [express](http://expressjs.com)-manifest

 > Middleware which resolves requests based on generic filenames to the associated file fingerprint outlined in a manifest file.
+Now Supporting asset-manifest files.

+This repo was forked from https://github.com/zeroEvidence/express-manifest

 ```js
 // index.js (example ExpressJS application)